BonnyAD9/uamp/other/manpages/uamp5.md

 background.

 `server_address`
-  Uamp creates TCP server for communication across uamp instances.
+  Uamp creates HTTP server for communication across uamp instances.
 This is the way that you can control uamp that is running in background using terminal commands.
 This is the address of that server.
 The instance that runs the player (e.g. in background) will create server at this address.
 Instances